ph4ntonn/Stowaway/README_EN.md

   -r It means you want to start the node in passive mode(For instance: you can add node 2 into the net via node 1 actively connect to node 2, instead of node 1 just waiting for the connection from node 2 )

+  -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional)

 And now, you can use admin,type in 'use 1' ---> 'connect 127.0.0.1:10001' to add this simple node into network

 But,if you want to start the following simple node actively(means connecting to upper node actively instead of waiting for the connection from upper node)